-They are phasing out the øre coins, which have about all the value of lint.
-Only the 50-øre coins are still in official circulation: they're caramel-colored, thin, and light.
+There are 25- and 50-øre coins, which have about all the value of lint.
+They're caramel-colored, thin, and light.
 Then there are 1-, 2-, and 5-kroner pieces.
 These are the silvery color of our dimes, have holes in them, and get bigger with value.
 There are also 10- and 20-kroner pieces, penny colored, unpierced, and with a little weight to them.
 There are 50-, 100-, 200-, 500-, and 1000-kroner notes, each in its own size and color (but all of them in rectangular shape).

 Stores often offer prices like "19.95."
 That's a lie.
 You cannot possibly pay someone 19.95 in Danish currency (although you can on your Dankort).
 They will therefore always round off your cash purchase to the nearest amount payable in Danish currency, which is obviously the quarter-crown.
 19.65 therefore becomes 19.75, whereas 19.60 becomes 19.50.
 Some registers will even show you two totals: the amount of the actual purchase price, and the amount you're going to pay.
 It's a weird, weird system, but you get used to it.

 Think of it the way you think of those tenth-of-a-cent prices on American gas, and you'll find it doesn't seem as confusing.